PROFILE

 Navy has 200 members and the Air Force has

 approximately 120.
-There is a Gendarmerie but
+The Gendarmerie numbers

-and China among others.
+approximately 300.
 In 2003, the government

-spent $75 million on military expenditures,
+disbursed $75 million in military expenditures,

 about 9% of the 2002 budget.
-Neither the Navy
+It continues to

 Between 1984 and 1992, service members went